Elizabeth II: Early life

 Elizabeth was born on 21 April 1926, the first child of Prince Albert, Duke of York (later King George VI), and his wife, Elizabeth, Duchess of York (later Queen Elizabeth The Queen Mother).
 Her father was the second son of King George V and Queen Mary, and her mother was the youngest daughter of Scottish aristocrat Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
-She was delivered at 02:40 (GMT) by Caesarean section at her maternal grandfather's London home, 17 Bruton Street in Mayfair.
-The Anglican Archbishop of York, Cosmo Gordon Lang, baptised her in the private chapel of Buckingham Palace on 29 May, and she was named Elizabeth after her mother; Alexandra after her paternal great-grandmother, who had died six months earlier; and Mary after her paternal grandmother.
-She was called "Lilibet" by her close family, based on what she called herself at first.
+She was delivered at 2:40 am by Caesarean section at her maternal grandfather's London home, 17 Bruton Street in Mayfair.
+The Archbishop of York, Cosmo Gordon Lang, baptised her in the private chapel of Buckingham Palace on 29 May, and she was named Elizabeth after her mother; Alexandra after her paternal great-grandmother, who had died six months earlier; and Mary after her paternal grandmother.
+She was affectionately called "Lilibet" by her close family, based on what she called herself at first.
 She was cherished by her grandfather George V, whom she affectionately called "Grandpa England", and her regular visits during his serious illness in 1929 were credited in the popular press and by later biographers with raising his spirits and aiding his recovery.

-Elizabeth's only sibling, Princess Margaret, was born in 1930.
+Elizabeth's sole sibling, Princess Margaret, was born in 1930.
 The two princesses were educated at home under the supervision of their mother and their governess, Marion Crawford.
 Lessons concentrated on history, language, literature, and music.
-Crawford published a biography of Elizabeth and Margaret's childhood years entitled The Little Princesses in 1950, much to the dismay of the royal family.
+Crawford published a biography of Elizabeth and Margaret's childhood years titled The Little Princesses in 1950, much to the dismay of the royal family.
 The book describes Elizabeth's love of horses and dogs, her orderliness, and her attitude of responsibility.
 Others echoed such observations: Winston Churchill described Elizabeth when she was two as "a character.
 She has an air of authority and reflectiveness astonishing in an infant."
 Her cousin Margaret Rhodes described her as "a jolly little girl, but fundamentally sensible and well-behaved".
 Elizabeth's early life was spent primarily at the Yorks' residences at 145 Piccadilly (their town house in London) and Royal Lodge in Windsor.